Site icon Sancerres at Sunset

 Other excellent casino resorts on the Strip include:

-If you’re in the mood for old-school grit, downtown Vegas is your spot.
+If you’re more in the mood for old-school grit, downtown Vegas is your spot.
 It’s also much more compact than the Strip, good for walking around from casino to casino.
 But be prepared: It is not family-friendly.

 Other popular downtown casino resorts include: